dreamking60/RustLearn/README.md

 ```
 Rust has no `null`.
 But it has a enum called Option<T> which can define if the value is null.
 And ignore many error while using null in other Programming language.

+## Chapter 7
+### Package and crate
+A crate is the smallest amount of code that the Rust compiler considers at a time.
+Even if you run `rustc` rather than `cargo` and pass a single source code file, the compiler considers that file to be a crate.

+A crate can come in one of two forms: a binary crate or a library crate.
+Binary crates are programs you cna compile to an executable that you can run, such as a command-line porgram or a server.
+Each must have a function called main that defines what happens when the executable runs.
+All the crates we've created so far have been binary crates.

+### mod scope and privacy
+submod is private.
+But other message in the same mod is public for the submod.

+The fn in mod is private.

+A public struct has private field if the field has no public keyword.

+### use
+use add mod into scope

+pub use add mod into all scope

+use ... as Name

+use std::cmp::Ordering;
+use std::io;
+=
+use std::{cmp::Ordering, io};

+Add all things under name:
+use std::[name]::*;

+## Chapter 8 Collectons
+### Vector